rlew631/SpeechRecognition/README.md

 * discretize the training and implementation of the neural net
 * implement in tensorflowRT in order to process continuous speech
 * tqdm for training progress (maybe)
+* put in draw.io diagram once uploaded to github and there's an actual link

 ## Fix:
 * P1 - occassionally (usually one per training) invalid file names are selected.
 This results in an error message about an attempted divide by zero operation